-HPD is committed to promoting the participation of Minority- and Women-owned Business Enterprises (M/WBE) and non-profit organizations in the development and management of affordable housing subsidized under City-sponsored programs.
-Through the M/WBE Building Opportunity Initiative, HPD seeks to address demonstrated disparities in M/WBE participation in affordable housing development, strengthen the affordable housing development industry, and further its mission of providing safe and affordable housing to all New Yorkers.
+HPD is committed to promoting the participation of Minority- and Women-owned Business Enterprises (M/WBEs) and non-profit organizations in the development and management of affordable housing subsidized under City-sponsored programs.
+Through the M/WBE Building Opportunity Initiative (Building Opportunity), HPD seeks to address demonstrated disparities in M/WBE participation in affordable housing development, strengthen the affordable housing development industry, and further its mission of providing safe and affordable housing to all New Yorkers.

 To address the disparity in M/WBE developer participation, HPD championed state legislation that now permits the agency to take additional steps to encourage M/WBEs' participation in the affordable housing development market.
 The legislation enabled the creation of a competitive M/WBE Developers PQL of M/WBE developers and dedicated pipeline of City-owned sites that was competitively solicited through the M/WBE Building Opportunity RFP.

 HPD leverages investments in affordable housing to ensure that M/WBEs that are a part of the affordable housing ecosystem (e.g., architects, construction contractors, attorneys) can prosper from HPD’s initial investments.
 These programs deliberately remedy the legacy of discrimination that qualified M/WBE firms may have faced in the past.
 Simultaneously, these initiatives spur economic development opportunities for firms that are as diverse as the communities we serve.